Well-clipped cones under finite quotients and applications to the cone conjecture: Well-clipped, neatly clipped, perfectly clipped cones

 We provide examples of well-clipped cones, with an algebro-geometric reader in mind.

-\begin{example} This list of examples is by far not exhaustive. \begin{enumerate} \item A simplicial cone in $\R^n$ is always well clipped.
+\begin{example} This list of examples is by far not exhaustive. \begin{enumerate} \item A simplicial cone in $\R^n$ is always well-clipped.
 Indeed, it decomposes as a direct sum of half-lines over $\R$.
-In particular, any non-degenerate convex cone in $\R^2$ is well clipped. \item The nef cone of a smooth del Pezzo surface $\Sigma$ is rational polyhedral, and well clipped.
+In particular, any non-degenerate convex cone in $\R^2$ is well-clipped. \item The nef cone of a smooth del Pezzo surface $\Sigma$ is rational polyhedral, and well-clipped.
 For $\rho(\Sigma)=1$ or $2$, it follows from Item (1).
-Otherwise, we can take the quadratic form to be the intersection form on $N^1(\Sigma)$, and the $(e_i)_{i\in I}$ in Remark \ref{rem-root} to be the finitely many classes of $(-1)$-curves. \item The nef cone of a smooth projective K3 surface is well clipped by \cite{Sterk85}. \item The nef cone of a smooth projective surface underlying a klt Calabi--Yau pair is well clipped, see Corollary \ref{cor-surface-nicely} below. \item The movable cone of a smooth projective hyperkähler manifold is well clipped by \cite[Lemma 6.22]{Markman11} and \cite[Theorem 1.1]{Markman13}. \item The movable cone of a projective primitive symplectic variety with terminal $\Q$-factorial singularities is well clipped \cite[Theorem 3.10, Lemma 4.6]{LMP24}; \cite[Definition 3.1, Theorem 3.11]{KMPP19}. \item The movable cone of an abelian variety is self-dual homogeneous, thus well clipped \cite[Theorem 4.3 and the two paragraphs thereafter]{PS12a}. \item The movable cones of the Wehler varieties introduced in \cite{CantatOguiso} are of hyperbolic type, thus well clipped. \item The nef cone of $\P^2$ blown up at $9$ general points and the movable cone of $\P^3$ blown up at 8 very general points are both well clipped, by \cite{Nagata60} and \cite{SX23} respectively. \item The movable cone of a product of normal projective varieties
+Otherwise, we can take the quadratic form to be the intersection form on $N^1(\Sigma)$, and the $(e_i)_{i\in I}$ in Notation \ref{note} and Lemma \ref{lem-roots} to be the finitely many classes of $(-1)$-curves. \item The nef cone of a smooth projective K3 surface is well-clipped by \cite{Sterk85}. \item The nef cone of a smooth projective surface underlying a klt Calabi--Yau pair can be described as the intersection of a well-clipped cone, namely the dual cone

+with a finite collection of rational halfspaces that is invariant under the action of $\Aut(S)$, see Lemma \ref{lem-surface-nicely} below.
+The nef cone is not necessarily well-clipped itself, see Example \ref{ex-rationalsurface}. \item The movable cone of a smooth projective hyperkähler manifold is well-clipped by \cite[Lemma 6.22]{Markman11} and \cite[Theorem 1.1]{Markman13}. \item The movable cone of a projective primitive symplectic variety with terminal $\Q$-factorial singularities is well-clipped \cite[Theorem 3.10, Lemma 4.6]{LMP24}; \cite[Definition 3.1, Theorem 3.11]{KMPP19}. \item The movable cone of an abelian variety is self-dual homogeneous, thus well-clipped \cite[Theorem 4.3 and the two paragraphs thereafter]{PS12a}. \item The nef cone of $\P^2$ blown up at $9$ general points and the movable cone of $\P^3$ blown up at 8 very general points are both well-clipped, by \cite{Nagata60} and \cite{SX23} respectively. \item The movable cone of a product of normal projective varieties